Bedrock02/tech-blog/posts/counter-button-of-doom.md

 ## Now For The Hard Part
 > For every second that passes the counter will decrement by 1.

-To approach this second requirement, I decided to put a function outside of my component.
+For the second requirement, I decided to put a function outside of my component.
 This function would determine how to update the state.
 The other reason, I wanted to use setTimeout and trigger a delayed state change.
 From past experiences when using setTimeout, you need to keep in mind the scope and time of execution.
 To understand this better read this [post](https://medium.com/@axionoso/watch-out-when-using-settimeout-in-for-loop-js-75a047e27a5f)

 ```typescript